NG-ZORRO/ng-zorro-antd-mobile/docs/contributing.en-US.md

 ## Proposing a Change

-If you intend to change the public API or introduce new feature, we also recommend using our [issue helper](https://ng.mobile.ant.design/issue-helper/#/en) to create a feature request issue.
+If you intend to change the public API or introduce a new feature, we also recommend using our [issue helper](https://ng.mobile.ant.design/issue-helper/#/en) to create a feature request issue.

 ## Your First Pull Request